agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 .. warning:: Frequent error when compiling: ``primFloatEquality`` requires the `ieee754 <http://hackage.haskell.org/package/ieee754>`_ haskell library.
+  Usually ``cabal install ieee754`` in the command line does the trick.

 The ``--compile`` flag here creates via the :ref:`GHC backend <ghc-backend>` a binary file in the top-level folder that the computer can execute.